 - The escrow agreement should specify that the investor’s money will be returned if his EB-5 petition is denied or withdrawn.

 Unfortunately, there are many disreputable third-parties that will offer escrow services to immigrants under false pretenses.
 Our EB-5 attorneys in San Francisco can help protect your investment even before it begins.
-Call the Law Offices of Vaughan de Kirby today at (415) 221-2345 for more information, or order our FREE guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.
+Call Jatoi & de Kirby, APC today at (415) 221-2345 for more information, or order our FREE guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.